buildtesters/buildtest/README.rst

 buildtest
 ---------

-buildtest is a software stack testing framework that automates test creation and execution to help HPC facilities to better support and validate their software stack. buildtest is a central repository with collection of tests for all scientific software that is installed in HPC. buildtest makes use of `YAML <https://yaml.org/>`_ configuration to write test configuration that is reusable and adaptable to other HPC sites.
+buildtest is a software stack testing framework that automates test creation and execution to help users and HPC facilities to better support and validate their software stack. buildtest can provide a means to share central repositories with collections of tests for scientific software. buildtest makes use of `YAML <https://yaml.org/>`_ configuration to write test configuration that is reusable and adaptable to other HPC sites.

 To get started with buildtest see `Installing buildtest <https://buildtest.readthedocs.io/en/latest/installing_buildtest.html>`_